Poweruser/MinetickMod-1.6.x/README.md

 - Prioritized parallel processing of the entities of different worlds
 - Queued, limited and parallel chunk generation in different worlds

-Here is a graphical overview on what changed:
+Here is a (very abstract) graphical overview on what changed:

 ![](https://raw.github.com/wiki/Poweruser/MinetickMod/minetickmod_en.png)